-b) Simplification of rules in relation to leases
+c) Simplification of rules in relation to leases

-8.50 Other than the removal of the rent element of residential leases, the Bill as currently drafted for the most part mirrors the SDLT lease provisions.
+8.58 Other than the removal of the rent element of residential leases, the Bill as currently drafted for the most part mirrors the SDLT lease provisions.
 However, there are opportunities to simplify the rules in relation to leases.
-These include changes to give, broadly, the same treatment to leases for an indefinite term50 as exist for fixed leases that continue after the end of the term.
+These include changes to give, broadly, the same treatment to leases for an indefinite term as exist for fixed leases that continue after the end of the term.
 Additionally, small changes to how the rules operate where a new lease is granted, but the date on which it is expressed to commence is backdated, have been introduced to provide for situations where the new lease is backdated to a date other than the termination date of the old lease.
 The aim of introducing these changes is to provide simpler, more consistent and fairer rules for our taxpayers.
 Although these changes may, in some cases, reduce the amount of tax due in some instances (primarily because the rules are fairer), these simplifications and changes should not have a noticeable impact on overall revenues, as both the amount of tax this will forgo and the number of transactions this will effect will not be large.
 No other specific impacts are envisaged as result of these changes.

-c) 15 per cent slab rate for certain transactions involving non-natural persons
+d) 15% slab rate for certain transactions involving non-natural persons

-- 8.51 Under SDLT a slab 15 per cent tax rate is applied to non-natural persons acquiring residential property.
+8.59 Under SDLT a slab 15% tax rate is applied to non-natural persons acquiring residential property.
 This was introduced to tackle the loss of tax on residential dwellings that were being acquired by 'non-natural' persons, such as companies or collective investment schemes.
 It was believed that such properties, or more accurately the shares or interests in the owning entities, were being sold without SDLT being paid as SDLT applies to land transactions and not to share transactions.
-In Scotland, LBTT has not adopted the 15 per cent rate rules.
-Instead they have the power to introduce rules to tax the transfer of interests in 'residential property holding companies' as though they were land transactions. - 8.52 The 15 per cent slab rate within SDLT currently applies to considerations of greater than £0.5 million being acquired by 'non-natural' persons.
-It is aimed at a particular section of the high value property market, primarily in London and the South East.
-The provision is not considered currently relevant to Wales., We will continue to monitor the impact of this, and there is scope within existing powers set out in Section 24(4) of the Bill to re-introduce this provision through regulations in the future if appropriate.
+In Scotland, LBTT has not adopted the 15% rate rules.
+Instead